 This may seem odd, in fact it was a serendipitous mistake (by my interpretation anyway).

 You see, there are only 25 of us students exhibiting.
-But without a viewer there is no exhibition, and so the 26th person is the viewer… Roland Barthes would like this, that we may room for the reader, who is the ultimate author, or artist…
+But without a viewer there is no exhibition, and so the 26th person is the viewer… Roland Barthes would like this, that we leave room for the reader, who is the ultimate author, or artist…

 Whatever.
 I have been making catalogues, lovingly, by hand and my trusty Bernina…